-Some entrepreneurs start a business with a full-time job because it is the only option for those who dream of having their own company.
+Some entrepreneurs start a business at the same time as having full-time job because it is the only option for those who dream of having their own company.

 Whether you have a brilliant business idea or great skills you can leverage outside of your normal working hours, more and more people are considering starting a business alongside their 9-5.